Happiness: Can you buy it with money?

 1. Don’t worry, be happy (but plan)

-In planning for worst case scenario you are essentially freeing yourself of all the what-ifs.
+In planning for the worst-case scenario, you are essentially freeing yourself of all the what-ifs.
 Combining this freedom with a focus on experiences appears to have a calming effect.

 1. Give

 Humans are selfish creatures.
 It is how we are wired.
 I suppose it goes back to our basic survival instincts.
-Yet, people that make a conscious decision to be selfless, as much as we can be, seem happier than those that aren’t.
-To give, gives us happiness.
+Yet, people who make a conscious decision to be selfless, as much as they can be, seem happier than those who aren’t.
+To give gives us happiness.

-The same holds true for financial planning, and I believe, happiness.
-If your financial plan has not taken into account a worst case scenario, and put strategies in place for it, then you are going to be a burden to the ones you love.
+The same holds for financial planning, and I believe, happiness.
+If your financial plan has not taken into account the worst-case scenario and put strategies in place for it, then you are going to be a burden to the ones you love.
 The same could be said for happiness.
 If you are not happy within, then it is going to be very hard to make others happy.

-Once who have taken care of number one (you), then it is so much easier to give to others.
-People that have prioritized this have been able to do so much good for others, which in turn increases their happiness.
+Once you have taken care of number one (you), then it is so much easier to give to others.
+People who have prioritized this have been able to do so much good for others, which in turn increases their happiness.
 They enjoy giving money to their children.
-They enjoy giving to their church, or a charity, etc. Point is, they enjoy giving.
+They enjoy giving to their church, or a charity, etc. The point is, that they enjoy giving.
 They know they are going to be OK, so now they can focus on giving to others to make themselves and others happy.
 Everyone wins!

 Money is a huge part of our lives.